panicball/smart-contract/README.md

     * it will be outtaken from the rental option
     * a transaction will be excecuted - this outcome is visible in the "MetaMask" section "Activity"

+## Logic of the smart contract business model

+Business logic consists of three parts.
+The physical business model consists of two participants - the renter, a person that is in theoretical level a client, and a bike shop, a part that represents the other end of the business model as the service provider.
+The written smart ontract is the essential middle man in the bussines logic which  enables the bike rental process.
+Smart contract ensures that the persen (renter) can rent a bike from a bike shop.